 Here’s another look at the same structure from a slightly different angle, also on Feb.
 13, 2017:

 Saturn’s hexagon is a particular favorite of mine, as it was featured in my very first blog post here on Lights in the Dark waaaaaay back on Feb.
 12, 2009—just four days over eight years ago!
-Since that time more and more of Saturn’s pole has been illuminated as northern midsummer approaches during its nearly 30-year-long orbit.
+Since that time more and more of Saturn’s pole has been illuminated as northern summer solstice approaches during its nearly 30-year-long orbit.

 Cassini arrived at Saturn in 2004 during its northern winter and has observed seasonal changes through spring equinox and into summer; solstice at Saturn is on May 24, 2017.
 Sadly, Cassini won’t quite make it to four months past solstice—its grand finale dive into Saturn is scheduled for Sept.
 15, 2017.